WOLVS/RadarChallenge2020/README.md

 1. **Radar Challenge Classification Task**
 	- average AP mAP=1/N  ∑[AP]_i
-	Refer to paper XXXX for caculate AP
+	*Refer to paper XXXX for understand how to caculate AP
 2. **Radar Challenge Generalization Task**
 	- Deviation score per class above or below tolerance (+/-5%) will be reported **Highest mAP with lowest deviation score will be declared winner of this sub-challenge***